ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - Photo Viewer.rst

 -  ``RssModel.qml``
 -  ``Tag.qml``

 To use the custom types, we add an import statement to the main QML file, main.qml, that imports the folder called ``PhotoViewerCore`` where the types are located:

 .. code:: qml

     import "PhotoViewerCore"

-.. rubric:: Creating the Main Window
-   :name: creating-the-main-window

 In main.qml, we use the ApplicationWindow Qt Quick Control to create the app main window:

 .. code:: qml